solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 !["The results from an Azure Metrics query are displayed"]

-The table below, pulled from the [Microsoft documentation][41], indicates the metrics exposed by Flexible Server instances:
+The table below, pulled from the [Microsoft documentation], indicates the metrics exposed by Flexible Server instances:

   ------------------------------------------------------------------------------
   Metric display    Metric                   Unit              Description